 Smoking Among Ohioans with Disabilities (PDF)

 The Ohio Disability and Health Program has released a factsheet on smoking among people with disabilities in Ohio.
-Did you know that in Ohio, 39% of people with disabilities (PWD) smoke versus 22% of people without disabilities?
-This is a 17 percentage point difference, and it is the highest smoking rate disparity among PWD compared to people without disabilities in the United States.
+Did you know that in Ohio, 36.3% of people with disabilities (PWD) smoke versus 17.9% of people without disabilities?
+This is an over 18 percentage point difference, and it is one the highest smoking rate disparities among PWD compared to people without disabilities in the United States.
 Smoking accounts for half a million deaths yearly and is of particular concern among PWD because they are at a high risk for smoking and smoking-related illnesses.
 This factsheet discusses the barriers that limit the participation of PWD in smoking cessation programs, smoking’s impact on health, the health benefits of quitting smoking, and what ODHP is doing to combat smoking disparities among PWD in Ohio.

 ODHP Disability Infographic (PDF)